Skip to content

 In certain circumstances (particularly for experiential RPL applications), the applicant may also be asked to complete an assignment, produce a portfolio of work and/or take part in an interview as additional evidence to support their application.

-The formal rules regarding the importation of credit at the University of Bradford are covered in Regulation 2 - Governing Undergraduate Programmes and Regulation 9 -Governing Postgraduate Programmes.
+The formal rules regarding the importation of credit at the University of Bradford are covered in Regulation 2 (Undergraduate and Bachelors programmes) and Regulation 9 (Postgraduate and Masters programmes).
 Below is a summary of the key rules and regulations:

 Importing credit - minimum amount